symbol/symbol-docs/source/cli.rst

 .. code-block:: bash

     --profile <profile>                             - (Optional) Select between your profiles, by providing a profile name.
+    -p, --password <password>                       - Profile password.
     -f, --max-fee <maxFee>                          - Maximum fee (absolute amount).
-    -r, --recipient-address <recipient> - Recipient address or @alias.
+    -r, --recipient-address <recipientAddress>      - Recipient address or @alias.
     -m, --message <message>                         - Transaction message.
     -c, --mosaics <mosaics>                         - Mosaic to transfer in the format (mosaicId(hex)|@aliasName)::absoluteAmount.
 Add multiple mosaics with commas.
     -e, --encrypted                                 - (Optional) Send an encrypted message.
 If you set this value, you should set the value of 'recipientPublicKey' as well).
-    -p, --recipient-public-key <recipientPublicKey> - (Optional) The recipient public key in an encrypted message.
+    -u, --recipient-public-key <recipientPublicKey> - (Optional) The recipient public key in an encrypted message.
     -d, --persistent-harvesting-delegation          - (Optional) Start persistent harvesting delegation.

 *Command*